kostya/LangArena/README.md

 *   **Algorithmic Consistency:** The same core algorithm is implemented across all languages for each task to ensure a fair comparison.
 *   **No "Hacks":** Low-level tricks, impractical compiler flags (e.g., bounds check disabling), or non-standard libraries are intentionally avoided.
 *   **Pull Requests Welcome:** While consistency is key, improvements that maintain the philosophy and fix suboptimal implementations are encouraged.
-* **Testing Language "Muscle"**: Benchmarks like matrix multiplication use naive implementations intentionally.
-We're not measuring how fast a language can call a C library (like BLAS via numpy), but how efficiently it handles the fundamental computational pattern of nested loops over double arrays.
-This predicts performance in future tasks where no pre-built library exists — you'll be writing similar loops yourself.
+* **Testing Language "Muscle"**: We measure the **cost of abstractions**.
+Can a language take clean, idiomatic code and optimize it to efficient machine code?
+Languages that can (like Rust, Java) prove their compilers are powerful.
+Languages that can't show the honest price of their abstractions.
+Benchmarks like matrix multiplication use **naive implementations** intentionally.
+We're not measuring how fast a language can call a C library (like BLAS via numpy), but how efficiently it handles fundamental computational patterns — because one day you'll have to write that loop yourself.

 ### Benchmarking Methodology